Q: Who should I contact for questions before, during, or after smoke testing?

 Q: What are the industry standards for smoke testing?

 Smoke testing is used extensively by utilities throughout the US to pinpoint problem areas.
 It is a quick and easy way to find potential areas of concern.
-Other cities in Florida also use smoke testing (Miami, Tampa, and Cape Coral).
+Other cities in Florida also use smoke testing.